SteelCompendium/data-bestiary-md/Ghost.md

 | Keywords: Ranged   | Type: Maneuver                       |
 | Distance: Ranged 8 | Target: Self or one incorporeal ally |

 Effect: The target shifts up to their speed.

+**2 Malice**
-2 Malice: The ghost chooses one additional target.
+The ghost chooses one additional target.

 **Shriek (1 Malice)**